Is Internet Infidelity Different?

 The internet is also a perfect playground in which to act out narcissistic fantasies of a “perfect ideal self.”

-One thing that Internet Infidelity does superbly is that it allows for each participant to project their ideal, perfect love fantasies onto a willing and available “other” (Cooper, Scherer, et al.,1999).
+One thing that online infidelity does superbly is that it allows for each participant to project their ideal, perfect love fantasies onto a willing and available “other” (Cooper, Scherer, et al.,1999).

 Lacking either the motivation or the willingness to work on their marriage, cyber-sex, and cyber-relationships can quickly fill in the cracks between a distant and cold couple.
 Cyber-affairs and cyber-sex excite and stimulate.
 They offer a sense of being more fully vibrant and alive.
 They provide a sense of intimate connection at the click of a button.

-Another way Internet Infidelity is profoundly different is how it distorts time.
+Another way online infidelity is profoundly different is how it distorts time.

 The immediacy of chatting and messaging has an accelerating effect on the brain.
 While dates in the real world are constrained by time and space, Internet Infidelity speeds up this felt sense of intimacy.

-Many cases of Internet Infidelity begin innocently enough, perhaps around a common interest, maybe even a shared difficulty.
-There are online support groups for every conceivable human condition or tragedy.
+Many cases of online infidelity begin innocently enough, perhaps around a common interest, maybe even a shared difficulty.
+There are online support groups and Facebook forums for every conceivable human condition or tragedy.

 But flirtation and compliments often accelerate into “trying on” new personas that become increasingly addictive.
 This reinforcement is constrained only by how willing the participants are to remain engaged with one another (Lieblum & Dooring, 2002).

-Internet Infidelity plays out in similar ways to real-world infidelity.
+Online infidelity plays out in similar ways to real-world cheating.

 There is no child to take to the doctor.
 No trash to take out.
-Nobody snores, burps or farts on the internet.
+Nobody snores, burps, or smells on the internet.
 Cyber-sex is always perfect.